I would like to Donate:

 ➤ Why are shark populations declining?

 The populations of many species of shark are suffering a documented decline.
 Overfishing and excessive bycatch, shark finning and habitat destruction are all seriously impacting on global shark populations.
+Despite global progress on a number of fronts, many shark species still require urgent management or protection, while existing management is often in need of strengthening or effective enforcement.
+Find out about the 10-year plan - The Global Shark and Ray Initiative (GSRI).

 ➤ What is shark finning?